-Over the last five years we made significant progress in simplifying our business structure, improving cash flows and reducing risk exposure by: (1) divesting, or in certain cases, closing underperforming operations that did not enhance or complement our core operations; (2) refinancing debt to lower interest costs and improve financial flexibility; and (3) adhering to strict capital discipline and debt repayment.
+Over the last six years we made significant progress in simplifying our business structure, improving cash flows and reducing risk exposure by: (1) divesting, or in certain cases, closing underperforming operations that did not enhance or complement our core operations; (2) refinancing debt to lower interest costs and improve financial flexibility; and (3) adhering to strict capital discipline and debt repayment.

 Given our progress in each area and as part of the 2021 Plan, we shifted our capital strategy to use our capital in a manner that balances continued delevering with smart acquisition and development growth.
-As part of this new strategy, we set a goal of adding \$20 million to \$40 million per year of annualized revenues through acquisition or development activity.
+As part of this strategy, we set a goal of adding \$20 million to \$40 million per year of annualized revenues through acquisition or development activity.
 We believe that acquisition or development activity should be opportunistic, and we plan to strictly adhere to our disciplined capital return hurdles and rigorous review process.

-We have made significant progress ramping up our strategic growth initiative, as we have acquired ten solid waste collection and transfer businesses during fiscal year 2018, with approximately \$77 million of annualized revenues.
-Since September 30, 2018, we have acquired five solid waste collection and transfer businesses with approximately \$28 million of annualized revenues.
-We expect revenue growth of approximately \$40 million in 2019 from the impact of including a full year of revenue from acquisitions completed in 2018, but which contributed to our revenues for only part of the year in 2018.
+We have made significant progress ramping up our strategic growth initiative, as we have acquired 19 solid waste collection and transfer businesses during fiscal year 2018 and fiscal year 2019, with approximately \$130 million of annualized revenues.
+We expect revenue growth of approximately \$30 million in fiscal year 2020 from the full year of revenue from acquisitions completed in 2019, but which contributed to our revenues for only part of the year in 2019.

 We are focused on acquiring well-run businesses in strategic markets across our footprint that will drive additional internalization to our landfills and operating synergies.
-We are also focused on more effectively optimizing waste placement around the northeast as the ever-tightening disposal market is creating additional opportunities to source new volumes at higher prices.
+We are also focused on more effectively optimizing waste placement around the Northeast as the ever-tightening disposal market is creating additional opportunities to source new volumes at higher prices.